unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER | UWSGI_OPT_MEMORY

-force the master to reload a worker if its rss memory is higher than specified megabytes
+``help``: force the master to reload a worker if its rss memory is higher than specified megabytes

 reload-on-fd
 ************